A supplement to the

 Inside Liverpool Boats' workshop... the birthplace of Squirrel

-This Liverpool Boat Company narrowboat was built at their workshops in Liverpool, Merseyside in 2002.
-The engine installed is a Beta 38 diesel unit based on a Kubota base engine and marinised by Beta marine.
+This Liverpool Boat Company narrowboat was built at their workshops in Townshead Street, Liverpool, Merseyside in 2002.
+The engine installed is a Beta 38 diesel unit based on a Kubota base engine and marinised by Beta Marine.
 It has a cubic capacity of 1498cc that produces 37·5bhp output and is coupled to a Newage/PRM 120 2:1 mechanical gearbox.
 The engine is keel cooled via a skin tank fitted to the port rear swim.
 Cooling water is also fed to a calorifier for heating the hot water stored in an insulated, vertically mounted dual coil cylinder.
-A steel fuel tank holding 50 gallons is fitted into the stern and a 150 gallon fresh water tank fills the space in the bow beneath the foredeck floor.
+A steel fuel tank holding 50 gallons is fitted into the stern and a 150 gallon stainless steel fresh water tank fills the space in the bow beneath the foredeck floor.
 Two alternators...
-80 amp and 40 amp units charge the three domestic and one engine starting batteries independently.
-A Mastervolt 12-40-3 automatic charger manages the batteries when plugged into a land line and a Pro-Sine 1·8 kw inverter provides 240 volt electricity whilst out cruising.
+80 amp and 40 amp units charge the three (originally two) domestic and one engine starting batteries independently.
+A Mastervolt 12/40-3 automatic charger manages the batteries when plugged into a land line and a Xantrex Pro-Sine 1800 1·8 kw inverter provides 240 volt electricity whilst out cruising.

 nb Gill (later Squirrel) at Barbridge Junction on the 28th July 2013 - when first viewed